-Welcome to the 2014 Design & Wildland Fire course.
+Welcome to the 2015 Cascade Fire course.
 This is a field course in which we’ll learn about fire history, policy and resource management by exploring a specific region, the high desert of central Oregon.
-We’ll look at the ecological, economic and social consequences of past and current fire policy.
+We’ll look at the ecological, economic and social consequences of past and current fire policy, using an affected species, the greater sage grouse as a focal point.
 And we’ll work with local and regional interest groups to explore design strategies – from management to product design/markets – for better outcomes.
 You’ll learn several sampling and analysis techniques, examine several fire treatment methods, and work with local and regional interest groups to explore design strategies – from management to product design/markets – for better outcomes.

 We’ll use Monkey Face Ranch, near Smith Rock State Park, as our base of operation.
 There are full amenities here: living room, kitchen, beds, bathrooms, etc. We’ll be walking a good deal each day, but nothing too strenuous, with the exception of one trek to the top of Black Butte (snow allowing).
 Most important items to bring: comfortable trail/running shoes, sunscreen, hat.